WWE Rumors: ‘WrestleMania 33’ Main Event, Kurt Angle On TV, Finn Bálor Return

 While it has seemed for some time that WWE is slotting the rematch between Goldberg and Brock Lesnar as the main event at WrestleMania 33, that might not necessarily be the case.
 According to Cageside Seats, WWE officials (or more accurately, Vince McMahon) have not yet decided which match will close out the show.
 WWE promoted multiple top matches as “main events” for every WrestleMania over the last several years, but only one match is the true main event: the one that goes on last.

-WWE rumors had long pointed to the Goldberg vs. Lesnar encounter taking the top slot and that seems the most likely candidate.
+WWE rumors had long pointed to the Goldberg vs. Lesnar encounter taking the top slot, and that seems the most likely candidate.
 Theirs is a feud that warrants the honor, and they have a solid storyline to play off.
 When Goldberg returned to WWE after more than a decade away at Survivor Series, he decimated the seemingly invulnerable Lesnar, beating him in under 90 seconds.
 That was the main event of the show.
 The pair also tussled in the Royal Rumble, with Goldberg quickly eliminating Lesnar after he entered the match.

 Main Event Time At@WrestleMania 32: